 We have a shelf registration statement that permits us to sell, from time to time, up to \$200.0 million of common stock, preferred stock and warrants.
 The shelf registration was filed and declared effective in May 2020, and carried forward approximately \$107.5 million of unsold securities registered under the prior shelf registration statement.
-As of December 31, 2022, there was \$123.4 million aggregate value of securities available under the shelf registration statement, including \$60.0 million remaining available under the 2020 ATM Sales Agreement described below.
+As of March 31, 2023, there was \$123.4 million aggregate value of securities available under the shelf registration statement, including \$60.0 million remaining available under the 2020 ATM Sales Agreement described below.
+The shelf registration expires on May 18, 2023.